 There are a seemingly endless beaches up and down Florida's east coast.
-Beaches on this coast are quite varied and many are among the most popular in the state.
+On this coast they are quite varied and many are among the most popular in the state.

-- Northeast beaches – The beautiful barrier island of Amelia boasts 13 miles of lovely beaches including beautiful Victorian Fernandina Beach and rugged Fort Clinch State Park.
-Below Amelia Island, the city of Jacksonville has four family-friendly beach areas.
-Below that, St. Augustine – a very charming and historic town – also boasts a handful of beaches, including pretty Anastasia State Park, a lovely natural area with lots of dunes, nature trails, and campsites for visitors, especially those who enjoy deep-sea fishing.
-Finally, Daytona Beach – a destination for racing enthusiasts – is home to 24 miles of beach and a famous boardwalk that's almost always crowded.
+- Northeast – The beautiful barrier island of Amelia boasts 13 miles of lovely beaches including beautiful Victorian Fernandina Beach and rugged Fort Clinch State Park.
+Below Amelia Island, the city of Jacksonville has four family-friendly areas.
+Below that, St. Augustine – a very charming and historic town – also boasts a handful, including pretty Anastasia State Park, a lovely natural area with lots of dunes, nature trails, and campsites for visitors, especially those who enjoy deep-sea fishing.
+Finally, Daytona Beach – a destination for racing enthusiasts – is home to 24 miles of hard-packed sand and a famous boardwalk that's almost always crowded.
 For a quieter option, try Ponce Inlet at the southern end of town.
 Yes, you can drive on certain portions of Dayton Beach for a fee, but you'll need to watch out for tides!
-Note: Many of the northeastern beaches are too cold for swimming during the winter months and are most popular between April and November.
+Note: Many of the northeastern waters are too cold for swimming during the winter months and are most popular between April and November.

-- Southeast beaches – The beaches of South Florida are among the most famous in the state and remain quite popular with visitors and locals.
+- Southeast– The beaches of South Florida are among the most famous in the state and remain quite popular with visitors and locals.
 Vero Beach boasts an affluent population and surfers are attracted to the area due to the excellent waves.
-Fort Pierce and Port Saint Lucie provide pristine beaches in a quiet setting.
+Fort Pierce and Port Saint Lucie provide pristine areas too. in a quiet setting.
 Below that, Florida's so-called Gold Coast – Boca Raton, Jupiter, Fort Lauderdale, and Palm Beach – offers 60 miles of shoreline.
-The beaches are lovely and clean, but can get very crowded and raucous in a hurry during Spring Break time.
+They are lovely and clean, but can get very crowded and raucous in a hurry during Spring Break time.
 Finally, southernmost Miami is home to a ton of beaches of different shapes and sizes.
 The most well-known is probably glitzy, trendy South Beach, the place to see and be seen.
-As a matter of fact, that's the case with many Miami area beaches.
+As a matter of fact, that's the case with many in and around Miami.
 For something more low-key, head to nearby Key Biscayne and the Bill Baggs Cape Florida State Park and enjoy a dose of nature.
-In addition, these beaches are popular with surfers.
+In addition, these are popular with surfers.
 Haulover Beach is the best for traditional surfing and windsurfing is king at Hobie Beach.

-- Pensacola – As far as beaches go, this is one of the Panhandle's prime vacation locations.
-A small beach situated on narrow Santa Rosa Island, Pensacola Beach has a vibrant "downtown" area with lots of shops, restaurants, and nightclubs.
+- Pensacola – One of the Panhandle's prime vacation locations.
+A small beach situated on narrow Santa Rosa Island, Pensacola has a vibrant "downtown" area with lots of shops, restaurants, and nightclubs.
 Or if you prefer quiet, visit Gulf Islands National Seashore for a chance to enjoy just a portion of the 150 miles of protected seashore that makes up Gulf Islands NS, complete with white sands and hundreds of species of birds.

-The west coast of Florida is extremely popular with retirees, but Tampa one of the fastest growing cities in the state - is also home to a younger population that frequents the beach on weekends.
-The waters of the Gulf of Mexico are warm and welcoming and many of the west coast beaches boast powdery white sand that's soft to the touch and never gets hot.
+The west coast of Florida is extremely popular with retirees, but Tampa one of the fastest growing cities in the state - is also home to a younger population who frequents the shores on weekends.
+The waters of the Gulf of Mexico are warm and welcoming and many of the west coast locations boast powdery white sand that's soft to the touch and never gets hot.

-- Tampa Bay area – The beaches that stretch from Clearwater down to Sarasota are some of the best in the state, a number of them receiving top awards from well-known travel publications and The Travel Channel.
-Along this stretch of the Gulf of Mexico, you'll find pretty Clearwater Beach; elegant St. Pete Beach; the beaches of 3.5-mile-long Treasure Island such as Madeira Beach, Redington Shores, and Indian Shores; the award-winning natural beaches of Fort De Soto and Caladesi Island State Park; and the white beaches of the Sarasota region, including Longboat Key, Siesta Key, Lido Key.
+- Tampa Bay area – Stretching from Clearwater down to Sarasota are some of the best in the state, a number of them receiving top awards from well-known travel publications and The Travel Channel.
+Along this stretch of the Gulf of Mexico, you'll find pretty Clearwater Beach; elegant St. Pete Beach; the beaches of 3.5-mile-long Treasure Island such as Madeira Beach, Redington Shores, and Indian Shores; the award-winning natural beaches of Fort De Soto and Caladesi Island State Park; and the white sand of the Sarasota region, including Longboat Key, Siesta Key, Lido Key.